-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Bermuda
+Mergers & Acquisitions Comparative Guide

 While not specifically mandated with supervising M&A activity, the BMA regulates many specific aspects of M&A transactions, including exchange control matters and regulated entities.

-The Bermuda Stock Exchange (BSX) regulates public M&A transactions involving entities that are listed on the BSX.
+The BSX regulates public M&A transactions involving entities that are listed on the BSX.
 The BSX's powers are broad and include the ability to suspend or cancel a listing and impose sanctions (in addition to or instead of a suspension in trading or cancellation of a listing) if any of the listing rules are breached.

 4.3 What transfer taxes apply and who typically bears them?